baileysnyder/interactive4d/README.md

 # Interactive 4D Handbook

 Interactive 4D shapes and a guide to the fourth dimension.
+Live at https://baileysnyder.com/interactive-4d

 Interactive elements include:
 * 3D slices and projections of 4D cubes, spheres, and cones